Have you or someone that you love been injured or suffered significant property damage in a Chicago truck accident that was not your fault?

 GWC Injury Lawyers: YOUR Chicago Truck Accident Lawyers

-Many of our clients want to know, who is responsible for the accident?
+Many of our clients want to know, who is responsible for the truck accident?
 Who will pay for my injuries?
 How will I support my family?
-The insurance company was nice – should I accept a settlement?
+The insurance company was nice – should I accept a settlement for the truck accident?

 When you need answers to all of your questions and a plan of attack after a truck accident in and around Chicago and throughout Illinois, contact the Chicago truck accident lawyers at GWC.
-During your free case review, we will determine the best course of action.
+During your free case review, we will determine the best course of action for your truck accident claim.

 We have been helping Illinois truck accident victims for over forty years.
 During that time, we have successfully recovered more than $2 BILLION in compensation for our clients.

 With a proven track record of results, we have grown to become one of the leading personal injury law firms in Illinois.
-GWC has the experience and determination to fully litigate claims for injury victims throughout the state, including in:
+GWC’s truck accident attorneys have the experience and determination to fully litigate claims for injury victims throughout the state, including in:

 - Burr Ridge